Skip to Content

 Ideally, this should be done first thing in the morning, especially on school days.
 These exercises provide unparalleled stimuli, creating an environment where the brain is ready and willing to learn.

-Teachers can also use this workout during the day as a way to offer their students a brain break.
+Teachers can also use this workout during the day to offer their students a brain break.
+This is particularly helpful on days when the weather doesn’t allow students to play outside during break times.

 However, I’ve also received feedback from parents that doing this workout a second time after school helps reduce after-school meltdowns because many kids struggle with emotional regulation in the afternoon.